serenity-is/docs/tutorials/movies/allowing_multiple_genre_selection.md

 return `<i class="fa fa-spinner"></i>`;
 ```

-## Applying GenresFormatter to the GenreList Column
+## Applying GenreListFormatter to the GenreList Column

-Now that we've defined a new formatter class, we need to rebuild the project so that we can reference *GenresFormatter* in server-side code.
+Now that we've defined a new formatter class, we need to rebuild the project so that we can reference *GenreListFormatter* in server-side code.

 After building and transforming, open the `MovieColumns.cs` file and attach this formatter to the `GenreList` property: